Riya7272du/TaskManager/README.md

 To complete a task, simply click the checkbox.
 To delete or update a task, use the icons on the right side of each task; just click the relevant icon to perform the desired action.

+SETUP INSTRUCTION:
+install node moules in it with with help of command npm install